ElPatoSordo/LunarLander-TeamWork/README.md

 + By pressing the "Configuration" button you can access the difficulty selector and change it by pressing the button that appears.
 + In the desktop version a button has been placed that pauses and resumes the game.
 + There is a  *Instructions* window and another one for the *About* section accessible from the menu.

+## Register system:
++ The login page allows the user to create an account by entering a username, name, email and password.
+Then, the user can log in with his/her credentials and play the game.

+## Games played record
++ Each game the player plays will be registered in the data base in a table called "Score".
+The record will contain the configuration's id (this configuration contains the user's id), the begin and end time of the game and the final speed apart from the score's id.

+## Most addicted players
++ The game displays the 10 players with the highest amounts of games played.

+## Users online
++ The game displays the players that are currently playing.

+## PAAS
++ The app is deployed in a PAAS.
+We used Google Cloud's service to host a virtual machine with tomcat.

+## Documentation
++ This project contains a CHANGELOG file, which contains information about the different versions of the project and a README file, which contains general information about the project.